jesusrmoreno/Dartmouth-Nutrition-Scraper/Readme.md

 ## TODO
 * Add database once we figure out the schema
-* Maybe add an HTTP API and frontend progress monitor
+* Maybe add an HTTP API and Frontend progress monitor
+* Add ability to get a range of dates
+* hash and skip items we've already scraped to speed up the scrape